 Check if the name servers of the target domain are vulnerable to DNS Zone Transfer and attempt to retrieve the full DNS Zone file.

-The DROWN vulnerability scanner tests a range of IP addresses (or just a single host) for the DROWN vulnerability in OpenSSL.
+The DROWN vulnerability scanner tests an IP address or hostname for the DROWN vulnerability in OpenSSL.

 Allows you to discover vulnerable TLS servers (Web, Email, FTP) which are affected by the ROBOT vulnerability.